A variety of muscle diseases affect the adult and elder population.

 Myosteatosis is associated with an increased risk of developing insulin resistance and type-2 diabetes mellitus, arterial hypertension, and hyperlipidemia.

 Development of dermatomyositis is usually associated with malignancy, with a cancer rate of 9-32% found among patients with dermatomyositis.
 Malignancies most commonly implicated in the development of dermatomyositis are ovarian, breast, stomach, colon, lung, melanoma, and non-Hodgkin lymphoma.
 Patients should undergo cancer screening after the diagnosis of dermatomyositis.

 History is varied in these disorders and can help to narrow the differential diagnosis.

-- Sarcopenia and myosteatosis are associated to chronic diseases in the aging population such as rheumatic diseases, lung disease, chronic kidney and liver disease, and congestive heart failure.
+- Sarcopenia and myosteatosis are associated to chronic diseases in the aging population such as rheumatic diseases, lung disease, chronic kidney and liver disease, congestive heart failure and malnutrition.

 - A history of cancer may be present in patients with dermatomyositis.

 - Family history may portend risk of a congenital disorder.

 - Medication use may be associated to toxic myopathies.

 - Rapid onset of shoulder pain and stiffness is a hallmark of polymyalgia rheumatica, although neck and pelvic muscle pain is common.
 Although not included in the new diagnostic criteria, constitutional signs such as low-grade fever, anorexia, fatigue, and weight loss can be seen are fairly common.

 Physical examination may reveal muscle atrophy, swelling, weakness, and tenderness.